Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Final Comments and Future Work

-The normalisation procedure presented here is peculiar because it achieves its result by using an external scheme, constituted by the threshold functions and the $\Gammasf$ derivations, which does not depend on the derivation to be normalised.
-It is as if the threshold construction was a (rather big) catalyser that favours the normalising reaction.
-It would be interesting to interpret this phenomenon computationally, in some sort of Curry-Howard correspondence, where the threshold construction implements a clever sharing mechanism.
-We intend to explore this path in the near future.
+The normalisation procedure presented here is peculiar because it achieves its result by using an external scheme, constituted by the threshold formulae and the $\Gammasf$ derivations, which does not depend on the derivation to be normalised.
+Threshold formulae realise a clever compositional mechanism built on top of cocontractions.
+It would be interesting to interpret this or a similar mechanism computationally.
+We do not necessarily expect an interpretation strictly following the Curry-Howard scheme, and there is little evidence that the threshold construction studied here can be applied in the intuitionistic case.
+On the other hand an essential ingredient of our construction, namely sharing by cocontractions, already allowed us to reach beyond the limitations of Gentzen-style proof theory: in recent work fully lazy sharing has been achieved in a $\lambda$-calculus within intuitionistic deep inference \cite{GundHeijPari:13:Atomic-L:fk,GundHeijPari:13:A-Proof-:kx}.
+For the authors of this paper and for some of their colleagues this is an active research area.

-It seems possible, with some work, to extend the mechanism investigated here to the more general notion of normalisation that we called \emph{streamlining} in \cite{GuglGund:07:Normalis:lr}.
+It is possible to extend the mechanism investigated here to the more general notion of normalisation that we called \emph{streamlining} in \cite{GuglGund:07:Normalis:lr}; this has been done in \cite{Gund:09:A-Genera:kx}.
 Streamlining is a top-down symmetric notion, that does full justice to the additional symmetry of deep inference, compared to Gentzen formalisms.
 Streamlined derivations entail analytic proofs as a special case.

+The results of this paper are, as mentioned previously, closely related to results about the monotone sequent calculus $\MLK$, through the translation between $\SKS$ and $\LK$ given in \cite{Brun:06:Deep-Inf:qy}.
+Atserias, Galesi and Pudlák show in \cite{AtseGalePudl:02:Monotone:yu} that $\MLK$ can quasipolynomially simulate $\LK$ over monotone sequents, and as shown by Jeřábek in \cite{Jera::On-the-C:kx}, this implies Theorem~\ref{ThPreNorm}.

+Furthermore, in \cite{Jera:12:Proofs-w:fk}, Jeřábek considers a conservative extension of $\MLK$, called $\MCLK$, and shows how $\MCLK$ can quasipolynomially simulate $\LK$ over arbitrary formulae. $\MCLK$ is defined by restricting $\LK$ to only allow cuts on monotone formulae.
+Like $\MCLK$, streamlined derivations are also a conservative extension of $\MLK$ and the two notions are very similar.
+Exploring this will be the subject of future work.

 Finally, we are interested in the normalisation theory of modal logics in deep inference, and so we are naturally led to consider the methods presented in this paper to that purpose as well.